Toward Ubiquitous and Flexible Coverage of UAV-IRS-Assisted NOMA Networks

 The main contributions of this paper are summarized as follows.
-We first propose a large-scale 3D model of UAV-IRS-assisted NOMA networks consisting of base stations (BSs) on the ground and UAVs in the sky.
+We first propose a large-scale 3D model of UAV-IRS-assisted NOMA network consisting of base stations (BSs) on the ground and UAVs in the sky.
 We then analyze the resulting statistics of the 3D UAV association scheme considering channel blocking indicating how densely UAVs and users should be deployed and distributed for a highly feasible UAV-IRS-assisted NOMA transmission.
 The maximum achievable coverage probability of a near user and a far user in the cell of a BS is derived in the scenario when the BS schedules a UAV to reflect signals to the far user.
-The derived coverage probability helps the design of optimal power allocation policies and the formulation of an optimization problem of UAV positioning for a highly ubiquitous and flexible coverage of users in the network.
-More importantly, our analytical findings reveal the fact that UAV-IRS-assisted communication brings more flexibility for BSs when paring with NOMA users.
+The derived coverage probability helps to design optimal power allocation policies and formulate an optimization problem of UAV positioning for a highly ubiquitous and flexible coverage of users in the network.
+More importantly, our analytical findings reveal the fact that UAV-IRS-assisted communication brings more flexibility for BSs when pairing NOMA users.